ddm560/crawler_scoring/README.md

 3. Detects the final URL after redirects
 4. Collects internal links from the homepage
 5. Optionally looks for a sitemap (`/sitemap.xml`, `/sitemap_index.xml`)
+6. Checks whether `robots.txt` is accessible
-6. Fetches a small sample of pages from the site
+7. Fetches a small sample of pages from the site
+8. Fetches and analyzes `ads.txt` (if available)
+9. Validates `sellers.json` against known major SSPs (if applicable)
+10. Attempts a domain age lookup
-7. Extracts signals (features) from the HTML and visible text
+11. Extracts signals (features) from the HTML and visible text
-8. Writes one JSON record (one line) to `features.jsonl`
+12. Writes one JSON record (one line) to `features.jsonl`

 Important:

 - This step does not assign a `score`.
 - It only creates the raw signals used by the scoring step.
+- After schema changes, old `features.jsonl` files will not contain the new fields.
+Regenerate features to fully use the upgraded model.

 ### Step 2: Score each domain (`finalize_scores.py`)